Excel TVExcelTV

 Implementing Pivot Tables for Unique Value Counts

-As a CFO, I rely heavily on Pivot Tables to analyze unique values in my datasets.
+I rely heavily on Pivot Tables to analyze unique values in my datasets.
 To count distinct values in a Pivot Table, I start by selecting my data range and inserting a Pivot Table from the Insert tab.

 I then drag the relevant field to the Values area and change the summarization method to “Count” or “Count Distinct” (available in Excel 2013 and later).
 This gives me a quick overview of unique items in my dataset.